The ultimate guide on how to efficiently prepare for your software engineering technical interview - coding test round.

 But how do you know which are the most important topics and questions to practice based on the time you have left?
 You may use the free Grind 75 tool (built by me) which produces coding interview study plans for varying lengths of preparation time.
 The algorithm behind it includes a ranking of questions by priority and also a balance between breadth and depth of topics covered.

 If you have the luxury of time to prepare, it is recommended to spend around 3 months (2-3 hours per day) to prepare more holistically.
-I have outlined my personal 3-month study plan here, which takes you from start to finish on which topics and questions to complete.
+I came up with a personal 3-month study plan, which takes you from start to finish on which topics and questions to complete.

 3. Combine studying and practicing for a single topic

 For the sake of memory retention and efficiency, it is best to study for a single concept and then immediately do relevant practice questions for that topic.

 Fortunately, there are already excellent coding interview preparation resources which enable you to do this very easily and systematically:

 4. Accompany practice with coding interview cheatsheets to internalize the must-dos and must-remembers

 To maximize what you get out of your practice, I recommend referring to the following coding interview cheatsheets while you are studying and practicing:

 - Coding interview techniques: how to find a solution and optimize your approach